Introduction

 Once a vegetable has bolted, you usually cannot turn it back into a normal leafy or root crop.

-By that point, the plant has changed direction.
-Instead of putting energy into the part you wanted to harvest, it is focusing on flowers and seed.
+At that point, the plant has switched from making the part you want to harvest to focusing on flowers and seed.

-However, that does not mean the crop is automatically useless.
-What you do next depends on the plant, how far gone it is, and whether it still has a job to do in the garden.
+That does not always mean the crop is useless, though.
+What you do next depends on the plant, how far gone it is, and whether it still has some use in the garden.

 Check the Crop Before Pulling It Up